 At Del Canto Chambers we will advise and accompany you during the brief trial.
 They are a few simple questions in a trial of a duration of between 15 and 20 minutes maximum.
-Keep in mind that the Courts are collapsed by this type of claims and have scheduled many views of this type throughout the morning.
-It is a pure formalism that aims to the client trying to desist the claim.
+Keep in mind that the Courts are collapsed by this type of claim and have scheduled many views of this type throughout the morning.
+It is a pure formalism that aims to the client try to cease the claim.

 Let us guide you on our services for Private Clients & Families

 To make a no-obligation enquiry, please either call us now on: